ChameleonCloud/docs/source/technical/sharing.rst

 allocation.
 People interested in reproducing your project will send requests to the managers of a project.
 If approved, the initial user will recieve an email invitation to join the reproducibility project.
 When they accept, they can use this project to run your artifact.
-After the specified time is limit, they will be automatically removed from this project.
+After the specified time limit, they will be automatically removed from this project.

 .. _sharing-enable-day-pass: